 The PGI holds a week-long event held in early August, in a variety of US locations.
 It’s been said that it’s the most fun you can have in a week with fireworks – just watch the trailer video above.
-If You Love Fireworks to get a taste.
+This year's convention will be held in Brainerd, Minnesota.
 Learn more about the PGI Convention.

 The PGI Bulletin: The PGI publishes a quality periodical five times per year with articles covering a range of fireworks related topics, as well as the current activities of the PGI.